Finxpd

 Cons Clarified

-• There are differences in spreads, fees, and product offers between CMC Markets’ “Next Generation” platform and its MT4 platform.
-CMC’s web-based platform offers far greater capabilities than its MT4 white-label and serves as the company’s de facto main product.
+- There are differences in spreads, fees, and product offers between CMC Markets’ “Next Generation” platform and its MT4 platform.
+CMC’s web-based platform offers far greater capabilities than its MT4 white-label and is the company’s main product.
 This would not be a problem if MT4 was not the sole downloading option.

 Is CMC Markets A Worth Broker to Get?